 Targeted digital strategy as the starting point for successful transformation

-A well thought-out digital strategy with a clear picture of the future is at the beginning of every successful digital transformation.
-It must be determined individually which strategic goals are to be achieved through digitization and how well the company is already positioned in individual areas in order to uncover and address the most relevant fields of action.
+A well-thought-out digital strategy with a clear vision for the future is the starting point for any successful digital transformation.
+It must be individually determined which strategic goals are to be achieved through digitization and how well the company is already positioned in individual areas in order to identify and address the most relevant fields of action.

 A successful digital strategy is based on the following building blocks:

-- An external analysis of the market, trends, technologies, business models, etc., in order to record and prioritize the opportunities and risks in the market related to digitization
+- An external analysis of the market, trends, technologies, business models, etc. to identify and prioritize the opportunities and risks in the market related to digitization.

-- An internal analysis of business models, value creation processes, etc., to identify strengths and weaknesses in relation to digitization
+- An internal analysis of business models, value creation processes, etc. to determine the strengths and weaknesses with regard to digitization.

-- The development of a maturity model with relevant fields for digitization from an external and internal perspective (e.g., processes & ways of working, culture & mindsets, offerings & business models, resources & infrastructure, etc.) as the basis for subsequent analysis and planning
+- The development of a maturity model with relevant fields for digitization from an external and internal perspective (e.g. processes & working methods, culture & mindsets, offers & business models, resources & infrastructure, etc.) as a basis for the subsequent analysis and planning.

-- The definition of strategic goals for digitization and the corresponding derivation of a picture of the future ("TARGET") based on the maturity model in order to prioritize the most important fields of action.
+- The definition of strategic goals for digitization and the corresponding derivation of a vision for the future („TO BE“) based on the maturity model in order to prioritize the most important fields of action.

-- Determining the status quo of the organization with regard to digitization based on the maturity model ("IST") in order to identify the largest gaps for action ("SOLL-IST")
+- The determination of the status quo of the organization with regard to digitization based on the maturity model („IS“) in order to identify the largest action gaps („TO BE - IS“).

-- The development of possible digitization measures (e.g., development of new business models, IT infrastructure, cultural change, customer centricity, etc.) to address the largest identified gaps in action
+- The development of possible digitization measures (e.g. development of new business models, IT infrastructure, cultural change, customer centricity, etc.) to address the largest identified action gaps.